 Skip to main content

-Parse Agents Risk Categories
+Parse Risk Categories

-Parse Agents reports a 0-10 risk_score, a verdict, typed flags, and categories.
+Parse reports a 0-10 risk_score, a verdict, typed flags, and categories.
 The canonical hosted detector currently uses nine public categories.

 CategoryMeaning